ppppplus/MOVI-GS/README.md

 This project is built upon the foundation of [3D Gaussian Splatting (3DGS)](https://github.com/graphdeco-inria/gaussian-splatting), and we thank the authors for their excellent work and open-source contribution.

-We would also like to thank our lab colleagues and reviewers for their valuable feedback and support during the development of **MOVI-GS**.